Isaac Komnenos (son of Alexios I): Works

 In contrast to John, who was chiefly engaged in warfare throughout his reign, Isaac was a scholar and patron of learning and the arts.
 Apart from his foundation of the Kosmosoteira monastery, in Constantinople he restored the monastery of St. Stephen in the Aurelianae quarter, which he later attached to the Kosmosoteira as a hostel for monks visiting the capital.

 In c.
 1120 he rebuilt the Chora Church, originally restored by his maternal grandmother, Maria Doukaina.
 The Chora was also the initial location of his tomb, before he had it transferred to the Kosmosoteira.
 The Chora Church contains the only securely attested depiction of Isaac, in a deesis mosaic that dates to the church's restoration by Theodore Metochites in the early 14th century, but which most likely faithfully reproduces the original decoration of the church after Isaac's reconstruction.
 As historian Kallirroe Linardatou points out, in the mosaic, Isaac bears a crown that exceeds the simple circlet usually borne by a sebastokrator by being richly decorated and featuring a domed cover, attributes that deliberately hint at features of imperial crowns.
 He also commissioned a number of icons, either mentioned in the typikon of the Kosmosoteira or known through the epigraphs associated with them.

 The court poet Theodore Prodromos wrote an encomium and a eulogy in hexameter for Isaac, where he praises his erudition and talent.
 Isaac is identified as the author of a paraphrase of the Letter of Aristeas in politic verse, preserved in the Seraglio Octateuch, and as the likely patron of this luxurious manuscript.
 In the typikon, Isaac himself claims to have composed poetry and compiled it in a book, and is sometimes identified with the writer called "Isaac Komnenos the porphyrogennetos" who composed two commentary works on Homer.

 Family and descendants

 Isaac Komnenos was married c.
-1110 to Irene, who may have been either the anonymous daughter of Volodar of Peremyshl, known from the Slavonic Primary Chronicle to have married "the son of Emperor Alexios", or, according to a different hypothesis, Kata, a daughter of David IV of Georgia and Rusudan of Armenia.
+1110 to Irene, who may have been either the anonymous daughter of Volodar of Peremyshl, known from the Slavonic Primary Chronicle to have married "the son of Emperor Alexios", or, according to a different hypothesis, Kata, a daughter of David IV of Georgia.
 Their children were: